Alina Habba to Newsmax: Committee Will Find Truth on Penn Biden Center

-Statements are being crafted carefully about funding coming into the University of Pennsylvania since President Joe Biden's inauguration, Alina Habba, an attorney for former President Donald Trump, said on Newsmax Thursday.
+Statements are being crafted carefully about funding coming into the University of Pennsylvania since President Joe Biden's inauguration, Alina Habba, an attorney for former President Donald Trump, told Newsmax on Thursday.

 But with the House Oversight Committee examining the matter and determining whether the money was used to fund the Penn Biden Center in Washington, D.C., the truth will come out.